The Illusion of Reality in Stereoscopy.

 What problems remain?
 Ask a seasoned stereographic movie maker what problems he must continually be aware of.

 The stereo window.
 Most 3D viewing methods present the picture with a frame, and the frame has a firm location in space.
 Consider stereos viewed on your laptop computer, within a frame, say 20 inches wide and 20 inches from your eyes.
 Now imagine looking at everything through an empty picture frame of that size and location.
 You'd see only a limited segment of reality.
-And your eyes would have their focus locked at 20 inches, while stereo parallax could locate images anywhere from 20 inches to infinity.
+And your eyes would have their focus locked at 20 inches, while stereo parallax could locate images anywhere from 20 inches to 20 feet.
 This can be tiring for many people if done for a prolonged time.

 So what if the frame were much larger, and farther away, say the screen of a movie theater?
 Then the eyes would focus at the screen, perhaps 20 feet (or more) away, on images having stereo parallax from 20 feet to about 50 feet.
 Anything beyond 50 feet has very small parallax and appears to be at "infinity".
 This is true even in the "real world" we see.
 This is the limited slice of space that stereographers have to work with.

 But screens at most theaters are still not large enough, so the audience is continually aware of the presence of the location of the screen edges in space.
 Objects of interest in the scene should not seem to intersect the left and right edges of the frame, especially when those objects are to appear in "negative space" (appear nearer than the screen).
 Stereographers call this a "frame violation".
 Now consider that the screen (and the picture frame) are some 20 feet away from the viewer in the center of the theater.
 In everday life the stereoscopic function of our eyes is most effective at 50 feet or less.
 Consider an intimate scene in someone's living room, or other smaller space.
-To reproduce it effectively would require most everything in the scene to appear nearer than the movie screen.
+To reproduce it effectively in a theater would require almost everything in the scene to appear nearer than the movie screen.

 But that would present all sorts of stereoscopic problems.
 Ghost images, frame violations, and skew distortion (for people sitting off to the sides of the theater).
-This is usually avoided in 3d movies.
+This is usually avoided in 3D movies.
 So the moviemakers generally contrive to adjust the separation of the two images so that objects of interest appear at or slightly beyond the distance of the screen.
-So in the theater that living room scene may appear to be over 20 feet away, and everyone appears too small.
+But in the theater that living room scene may appear to be over 20 feet away, and everyone appears too small.

 You might wonder why moviemakers don't move the apparent window closer than the screen itself, allowing action to utilize the "negative space" between the screen and your eyes.
 That has been tried, but the frame is a boundary between light and dark, so ghost images of it become a serious distraction.